 Why is this so powerful?
 Writing this list is a way to get in touch with all of you.
 Often we are so encouraged to focus on the positive that we resist what is real or difficult or shameful.
 And when we resist what is real it grows even larger and more difficult to deal with.
 This simple act of acknowledgment and welcoming all of it in in your life is a way to embrace the whole quirky bandwidth that is you and your life.

-At the end of your grateful list, you can add on a list of “Wants” — things you want in your life.
+If you feel inspired, you can add on a list of “Wants” — things you want in your life.

 Then you can write a list of “Needs”–What do you need right now?
 Take the pulse.
 You might want to look at the list of Nonviolent Communication needs to get inspired.

 Then if you wish, you can add your “Magic Wands,” things that you would like to have happen just by waving a magic wand.
 Let loose with your imagination.
 Writing your desires daily helps you to get in touch with your desires, the muscles of wanting.

-One way that you can make this exercise even more powerful is to do it with a partner.
+Another way that you can make this exercise even more powerful is to do it with a partner.

 You exchange lists with your partner.
 That’s all.
 No advice.
 No commenting on the list other than acknowledging receipt.
 As partners, it’s important to agree that you will NOT comment on, give advice, or try to fix your partner’s problems.
 Your role is simply to read the list and witness it.